jakir-ruet/aws-practitioner-professional/README.md

 | Replication for data for EBS volumes & EFS drives | Setting up data encryption                         |
 | Replacing faulty hardware                         | Responsibility of any data on the drives           |
 | Ensuring their employees cannot access your data  | Understanding the risk of using EC2 Instance Store |

-***Amazon FSx***
-Launch 3rd party high-performance file systems on AWS.
-Fully managed service
-- FSx for Lustre
-- FSx for Windows File Server
-- FSx for NetApp ONTAP

-Amazon FSx for Windows File Server
-- A fully managed, highly reliable, and scalable Windows native shared file system
-- Built on Windows File Server
-- Supports SMB protocol & Windows NTFS
-- Integrated with Microsoft Active Director y
-- Can be accessed from AWS or your on-premise infrastructure
-- Network File System for Windows servers

-Amazon FSx for Lustre
-- A fully managed, high-performance, scalable file storage for High Performance Computing (HPC)
-- The name Lustre is derived from “Linux” and “cluster”
-- Machine Learning, Analytics,Video Processing, Financial Modeling, ...
-- Scales up to 100s GB/s, millions of IOPS, sub-ms latencies

 ***Elastic Load Balancing (ELB) & Auto Scaling Groups (ASG)*** Scalability & High Availability